virgo-agent-toolkit/rackspace-monitoring-agent/README.md

     make

-Now simply install the virgo client by running this last and final command.
+Now simply install the virgo client by running this last and final command:

     make install